Impact Wrestling Turning Point (2020): Preliminary matches

 The third match was between Brian Myers and Swoggle.
 Myers refuses Swoggle's handshake and is given a slap to the face, leaving him open to a headscissors and tope suicida by Swoggle.
 Myers gets the upper hand by taking out Swoggle on the outside, who barely enters the ring before the referee's ten count.
 Myers dominates Swoggle with numerous head stomps and elbows to the chest, who comes back with some chops and a roll-up for two, only to get caught in a front facelock by Myers.
 Swoggle gets the advantage on Myers with another slap to the face and a German suplex.
-Swoggle lands the tadpole splash for a near-fall, but gets taken out by Myers with a clothesline who gets the pinfall victory.
+Swoggle lands the tadpole splash for a near fall, but gets taken out by Myers with a clothesline who gets the pinfall victory.
 After the match, Myers continued to beat down on Swoggle, only to leave the ring when Crazzy Steve arrives to save him.

 The fourth match involved the team of Chris Sabin and James Storm against XXXL (Acey Romero and Larry D).
 Both teams went back-and-forth with their attacks on each other, with Sabin getting the most of it from Romero and Larry D. Storm gets the tag and delivers a neckbreaker on Larry D, with Romero breaking up his cover and getting hit with a crossbody from Sabin, leaving XXXL open for cross bodies from both Storm and Sabin on opposite sides of the ring.
 Larry D gets attacked with a double suplex and Storm-assisted tornado DDT by Sabin, but manages to kick out at two and tag in Romero, who delivers a senton on Sabin for another two count.
 XXXL mistime their running smash and hit each other instead, allowing both Sabin and Storm to deliver an enzigiri and superkick combination onto Romero and get the win.

 Next, X Division Champion Rohit Raju entered the ring to issue the Defeat Rohit Challenge with his title on the line, saying that anyone can face him except for TJP, as long as he holds the championship.
-Cousin Jake (accompanied by Cody Deaner), appears to answer Raju's open challenge.
+Cousin Jake (with Cody Deaner), appears to answer Raju's open challenge.
 Jake gets the early offense, but Raju fights back with a double stomp to Jake's back for a two count.
 Raju attempts to apply a crossface on Jake, but he avoids the move to give Raju a spear in the corner.
-After hitting the Rikishi Driver for a two, Jake gets taken to the corner with a back elbow and pump kick combination by Raju, who gets caught in a sitout powerbomb by Jake for a near-fall.
+After hitting the Rikishi Driver for a two, Jake gets taken to the corner with a back elbow and pump kick combination by Raju, who gets caught in a sitout powerbomb by Jake for a near fall.
 Jake sets up Raju for a superplex, but he manages to knock him off, with Raju missing the double stomp but able to knock out Jake with some knee strikes and pin him to retain his title.
 After the match, Eric Young appears with AJPW wrestler Joe Doering, making his return to Impact.
 Doering takes out the Deaners.